leadedge/ofxWinMenu/README.md

     bool AddPopupSeparator(HMENU hSubMenu);

 Adds a separator between popup menu items.
 This cannot be selected and has no effect on the menu function other than providing spacing from other items, such as the Exit option.

+    bool SetPopupItem(string ItemName, bool bChecked);

+Set the menu checkmark of a popup item.
+This is necessary if the state flag being tested is changed from within ofApp instead of the menu.

     bool SetWindowMenu();